Shang archaeology

-Shang archaeology is concerned with the archaeological evidence for the Shang dynasty.
+Shang archaeology is concerned with the archaeological evidence for the Chinese Shang dynasty.
 Choice of excavation sites and interpretation of finds have been heavily influenced by the textual historical record.

 Excavation sites

 The earliest and to-date most well known Shang site is Yinxu, near Anyang in Henan province.
 Work began in 1928 initially as an investigation of the source of oracle bones.
 It was carried out by a team from the new research organisation Academia Sinica, and directed by the Harvard-trained anthropologist Li Ji.
 Fifteen seasons of excavation were carried out at Anyang until 1937, when the Second Sino-Japanese War forced the archaeologists to evacuate.
 During that time, the Anyang excavators uncovered large pounded-earth (hangtu) architectural foundations, sacrificial burial cemeteries, and gigantic shaft tombs, not to mention caches of bronze vessels.
 Historians have come to associate the site with Yinxu, the traditional name of the Shang capital for the last twelve kings of the dynasty, starting with Pan Geng.
 Excavations at Anyang resumed in 1950, under the auspices of a new Institute of Archaeology, and a permanent field station was established there in 1958.

 The successes at Anyang encouraged further archaeological efforts, awareness of which has been fostered by the State Bureau of Cultural Relics.
 In 1952, excavations at Erligang, near Zhengzhou, disclosed the remains of a walled city at least as large as Anyang, but from a demonstrably earlier period.
 Excavations were difficult, however, because the ancient city lay beneath the modern one.

 The still older site of Erlitou, near Luoyang, was discovered in 1959 by a survey prospecting for Xia remains.
 The three sites of Erlitou, Erligang, and Anyang have been taken to provide a complete chronological sequence for the early Bronze Age in China.

 There have also been other finds away from the Yellow River valley.
 A significant early achievement was the discovery of an Erligang-period city at Panlongcheng, not far from the Yangzi River.
 Further and more distinct finds surfaced later in the middle and lower Yangzi regions, including the Wucheng site in Jiangxi, suggesting local civilisations separate from those of the Yellow River region.
 This argument has grown stronger with the discoveries further afield – that of spectacular sacrificial pits at Sanxingdui, Sichuan in 1986, and of a rich tomb at Xingan, Jiangxi, in 1989.